 “We know of African kings in Constantinople on pilgrimage to Spain; we know of black Moors in Spain; we know of extensive travel of Jews from the courts of Cordoba and Damascus; we also know of black people in large cities in Germany,” the historian, Sean Miller, tells me.
 Czech cities Olomouc and Prague were on the famous Silk Road which facilitated the trade of goods all over the world.
 If you plot a line between them, it runs directly through the area recreated in Kingdom Come.
 “You just can’t know nobody got sick and stayed a longer time,” he says.
 “What if a group of black Africans came through and stayed at an inn and someone got pregnant?
 Even one night is enough for a pregnancy.”

 It’s not conclusive proof but it’s readily available doubt to undermine Warhorse’s interpretation.
 What muddies the water further is whose interpretation it overridingly is: creative director, writer and Warhorse co-founder Daniel Vavra’s.
-He has been a vocal supporter of GamerGate and involved in antagonistic exchanges on Twitter (collected in).
+He has been a vocal supporter of GamerGate and involved in antagonistic exchanges on Twitter (collected in a ResetEra thread).
 More recently, he wore the same T-shirt depicting an album cover by the band Burzum every day at Gamescom 2017 – a very visible time for him and his game.
 Burzum is the work of one man: Varg Vikernes, a convicted murderer and outspoken voice on racial purity and supremacy.
 He even identified as a Nazi for a while”

 The above is more suited for a separate article with citations but not a game review.
 It is unrelated politics injected into a review of an RPG and it illustrates what is meant when one says, “keep politics out of gaming.”
 However, this is not a call for the removal of politics from video games rather it is a call for more nuanced handling when it comes to political games.